null-channel/the-ai-games/TheAIGames/CompetativeCoding/MatrixRotation/problem.md

 ## Prompt 1

-Write a function that takes a 2d matrics and a positive integer x.
-The function should return the matrix rotated to the left x times.
+You are given a 2D matrix of dimension and a positive integer.
+You have to rotate the matrix a give number of times and print the resulting matrix.
+Rotation of the matrix should be in anti-clockwise direction.

 ## Prompt 2

-You are given a 2D matrix of dimension and a positive integer.
-You have to rotate the matrix times and print the resultant matrix.
-Rotation should be in anti-clockwise direction.
+Write a function that takes a 2d matrics of integers and a positive integer x.
+The function should return the matrix rotated to the left, counter clockwise, x times.

 Example